ScarsTRF/easy-voicemeeter-remote/readme.md

 After the login method is successful you can use all the methods to interact with the instance of Voicemeeter

-### You can :

-- Connect and disconnect with the Voicemeeter software
+### Connect and disconnect with the Voicemeeter software

 ```js
 // Connect